Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: Data

 \subsection{CCHP Sample Quality}

-We are able to reliably detect the TRGB for the sample of 11 galaxies with new data obtained by the CCHP group from GO-13691 and GO-15642 (PI.
-W. Freedman).
-As the CCHP team gave careful consideration to the placement of their \textit{HST} fields, we find that this data is generally well-suited for high-precision measurements of the TRGB.
-The fields are well-placed in the halos of these supernova host galaxies, with minimal contamination from younger stellar populations.
+As the CCHP team gave careful consideration to the placement of their \textit{HST} fields, we see that this data is similar in nature to the most reliable fields for other galaxies which exist on the CMDs/TRGB catalog.
+Specifically, the fields are well-placed in the halos of these supernova host galaxies, with minimal contamination from younger stellar populations.
 In cases where there are sizeable regions of visible young stars (e.g. NGC~1448), we exclude these regions from our analysis.

-An example color-magnitude diagram from our reduction of this dataset is shown in Figure \ref{NGC1448}.
-The left panel shows the CMD and TRGB determination for NGC~1448, for which we derive a distance of D=18.8 $\pm$ 0.8~Mpc.
-The observed luminosity function, best-fit model luminosity function, and results of a first derivative edge-detection (displayed for visual comparison) are shown in the top-right hand panel.
-Over-plotted on the CMD are green stars, which are sampled from within the color range used to measure the TRGB (denoted by the gap in the red line), and from within a magnitude range of ($m_{TRGB}$, $m_{TRGB}$+0.5).
-Individual 1'' $F814W$ cutouts centered on these stars are shown in the bottom-right panel of the figure, along with their measured DOLPHOT $F814W$ magnitudes and errors.
-Despite reaching down to $\sim$27.8 mag, we find that the stars are still well-resolved.
+The one additional exception is NGC~1404, for which the observations are taken closer to the core of the galaxy.
+For this reason, we elect to remove more than half the detector from our sample due to higher than typical levels of crowding.